pomma89/thrower/README.md

 ```

 As of now, I do not have plans to expand Thrower beyond what it currently is.
 There are many ways in which it can be improved, I know, but as of now the library suits my needs and I have not much time to improve it.
 If I will have time, I will try to make it better, of course.

+## About this repository and its maintainer ##

+Everything done on this repository is freely offered on the terms of the project license.
+You are free to do everything you want with the code and its related files, as long as you respect the license and use common sense while doing it :-)